alekzandr/loreweaver/USAGE.md

    - Click "🎲 Generate Encounter" button
    - A complete encounter will be displayed below

+3. **Search & Browse**
+   - Use the Search tab to explore all encounters and locations
+   - Apply filters to find specific content types
+   - View detailed information with expandable cards

 ## Understanding Generated Encounters

 Each encounter includes: